 In the late eighties and early nineties, something odd happened.
 Techno and house, which had failed to gain mainstream success in the United States, became a huge phenomenon in Europe—especially in Great Britain.
 In fact, the term techno was popularized by Virgin Records’ seminal UK compilation Techno!
 The New Dance Sound Of Detroit.

 Around 1990 raves began to appear near London.
-Most organizers of these large, illegal parties made their money dodging British licensing laws.
+Most organizers of these large, illegal parties made money dodging British licensing laws.
 Sometimes the location was a secret until the night of the event, and elaborate phone trees and rendezvous points were employed.
 Hundreds of ravers would descend simultaneously, making the parties more difficult to break up.

 For a brief time in the U.K., rave music went pop.
-In 1996, The Prodigy hit Number 1 on the pop charts with two different singles, and for a while the record industry tried to push electronic music.
+In 1996, The Prodigy hit Number 1 on the pop charts with two different singles, so for a while the record industry tried to push electronic music.
 At the same time, Warp Records built a roster of musicians who preferred to explore more experimental fare.
 Autechre (Sean Booth and Rob Brown), Aphex Twin (Richard D. James), and Squarepusher (Tom Jenkinson), created alien atmospheres which pushed the boundaries of musical conventions.
 They were partially inspired by a second wave of Detroit artists, including Carl Craig, Jeff Mills, and Underground Resistance.

 - Techno Rebels: The Renegades of Electronic Funk by Dan Sicko, Billboard Books, 1999